452nd Air Mobility Wing: Airlift operations

 The wing began troop carrier operations with Curtiss Commandos and Douglas C-47 Skytrains, finally receiving Fairchild C-119 Flying Boxcars in 1958.
 Shortly after the change in mission, the wing was impacted by the Detached Squadron Concept.

 Since 1955, the Air Force began had been detaching Air Force Reserve squadrons from their parent wing locations to separate sites.
 The concept offered several advantages: communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 In time, the detached squadron program proved successful in attracting additional participants.
 The 728th, 729th, and 730th Squadrons had all been stationed with the wing at Long Beach.
 However, in November 1957, the 733rd Troop Carrier Squadron was activated at Hill Air Force Base, Utah to replace the 313th Troop Carrier Squadron and became part of the wing.

 The wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the air force and Operation Ready Swap, transporting aircraft engines, between Air Materiel Command's depots.
 The wing continued to train with the 2347th Center until 1958, when the center was inactivated and some of its personnel were absorbed by the wing.
 In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician Program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and held rank as members of the reserves.

-In April 1959, the wing converted to the Dual Deputate organization, anc all flying and maintenance squadrons were directly assigned to the wing, when the 452d Troop Carrier Group was inactivated.
+In April 1959, the wing converted to the Dual Deputate organization, (Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) and all flying and maintenance squadrons were directly assigned to the wing, when the 452d Troop Carrier Group was inactivated.
 In October 1960, the wing moved its Long Beach operations to March Air Force Base, California.